 Proverbs 11:25-26 – The generous soul will be made rich, And he who waters will also be watered himself.
 The people will curse him who withholds grain, But blessing will be on the head of him who sells it.

-Bible Verses About Blessing Others in the New Testament
+Scripture about Blessing Others in the New Testament

 Matthew 5:42 – Give to him who asks you, and from him who wants to borrow from you do not turn away.